Invited Sessions of ICCSE 2026

 ZHOU Wei

-Prof. ZHOU Wei is Senior Researcher of Computer Science and Technology at Beijing Jiaotong University, China.
+Prof. ZHOU Wei is senior researcher from School of Computer Science and Technology, Beijing Jiaotong University.
 She received the Ph.D. degree from Nagoya University (Japan).

 See more: http://faculty.bjtu.edu.cn/8405/